 About the course

-This comprehensive 3½ year practitioner training diploma begins in year 1 at UK level 4 (Irish level 6) and builds to UK level 6 (Irish level 8) – equivalent in level to a UK degree programme.
-It systematically develops the knowledge, skills, competencies and confidence required to work successfully as a Nutritional Therapist.
+This comprehensive 2½ year practitioner training diploma begins at UK level 5 (Irish level 6/7) and builds to UK level 6 (Irish level 7/8) – equivalent in level to a UK degree programme.

-The course provides practical and interactive lectures (in-class students) alongside structured home study and over 250 hours of clinical practice supervised by some of the most respected Nutritional Therapists in the industry.
-This unique programme comprises of 3 interim qualifications over the 3½ years, so if students need to defer their studies at the end of any academic year, they will leave with an academically certified award (subject to passing).
-Our syllabus is written to cover the UK Nutritional Therapy Council’s core curriculum for Nutritional Therapy and aims to uphold the UK’s National Occupational Standards for the industry.
+This course provides practical and interactive optional online lectures/workshops alongside structured home study and over 250 hours of clinical practice (including 70 live hours).
+The syllabus is written to cover the UK Nutritional Therapy Education Council’s core curriculum for Nutritional Therapy and aims to uphold the UK’s National Occupational Standards.
 Students and graduates may register with the Nutritional Therapists of Ireland (NTOI), Ireland’s registering body for Nutritional Therapists, and the Complementary Medical Association (CMA) & Federation of Nutritional Therapy Practitioners (FNTP) in both the UK and Ireland.

-During clinical practice, we develop key skills in a systematic and logical fashion from year 1 onwards so that students are confident and competent before they see clients in our supervised student clinics in year 4.
+During clinical practice, we develop key skills in a systematic and logical fashion from year 1 onwards so that students are confident and competent before they see clients in supervised student clinics in year 3.
 Our approach involves a variety of tried and tested education methods proven to be the best practice for developing communication and clinical practice skills.
-These include in-class exercises and role play, structured at-home exercises, reflective practice, video/paper based consultation analysis, live clinical observation and supervised client consultations.
+These include group exercises and role play, structured at-home exercises, reflective practice, video/paper based consultation analysis, live clinical observation and supervised client consultations.

 The overall aim of the programme is to equip students with the knowledge, understanding and competencies required to provide comprehensive nutritional advice to individuals and groups in a range of healthcare settings.
 IHS develop confident, safe and effective practitioners of Nutritional Therapy who have a specific expertise and a specialised knowledge base, competent to work either individually or in collaboration with other healthcare professionals.

-Apply for direct entry onto the MSc/PG Dip/PG Cert in Personalised Nutrition taught at CNELM (Wokingham, UK) upon graduation.
-This course is validated by Middlesex University for attendance, part attendance or 100% distance learning
+- Apply to enrol onto the MSc or PG Diploma in Personalised Nutrition taught at CNELM (Wokingham, UK) upon graduation.
+This course is validated by Middlesex University as a 100% distance learning course.

 What will I study?

-Year 1 is the CI Level 4 (UK) Diploma in Nutrition and Lifestyle Coaching (VRQ), a unique, Ofqual regulated course where food is examined from farm to fork.
+Prerequisite course the CI Level 4 (UK) Diploma in Nutrition and Lifestyle Coaching (VRQ) (or equivalent), a unique, Ofqual regulated course where food is examined from farm to fork.
 We explore exactly how food is grown, processed and thus nutritionally depleted and the cumulative effect this has on health.
-Students are then taught how to analyse a client’s individual needs and instructed how food, nutrients and supplements can be used to counteract the health problems associated with modern lifestyles and promote optimum health.
+Students are taught how to analyse a client’s individual needs and instructed how food, nutrients and supplements can be used to counteract the health problems associated with modern lifestyles and promote optimum health.

-Year 2: Our CI Level 5 (UK) Diploma in Nutrition and Lifestyle: Evaluating their Role in Chronic Disease Development.
-The objective of this year is to critically evaluate different theories and approaches on how and why nutrition and lifestyle choices influence the development of chronic disease, with a particular emphasis on the Functional Medicine model.
+Nutritional Therapy Year 1: The objective of this year is to critically evaluate different theories and approaches on how and why nutrition and lifestyle choices influence the development of chronic disease, with a particular emphasis on the Functional Medicine model.
+Includes fortnightly live webinars.

 - Critically evaluate research on the interplay between genetics, nutrition and lifestyle in chronic disease development